-p.
+b.
 County role during the emergency

-In the days and weeks during or immediately after an emergency, the Working Group identified roles for the County in providing information and helping get water to places in need.
+The Working Group identified roles for the County in providing information and helping get water to places in need in the days and weeks during or immediately after an emergency.

-i.
+xvii.
 Informational Materials

 During the CZU Fire, the County produced two documents to help homeowners who were evacuated but whose homes survived the fire.
-One was a guide to returning home to a well after a fire, and one was an accompanying flow chart.
-These documents should be reviewed and updated to be used as the basis for similar document tailored to different disasters.
+One was a guide to returning to a home with a well after a fire, and one was an accompanying flow chart.
+These documents should be reviewed and updated to be used as the basis for similar documents tailored to different disasters.

-ii.
+xviii.
 Facilitating hauled water

 The County has, for the first time, developed a multi-year contract with a water hauling service provider.
 This allows the County to act as a resource to supply water to residents who need it and have tanks.
-The County does not have any long-term funding for these services, however during an emergency the County could potentially rely on FEMA to reimburse them for costs.
+The County does not have any long-term funding for these services.
+However, during an emergency the County could potentially rely on FEMA to reimburse costs.
 The County currently has grant funding to provide both hauled water and temporary tanks to individuals and water systems that are impacted by drought.

-iii.
+xix.
 Water quality testing

 The County Water Quality Laboratory (Lab) is centrally located and could be utilized as a community resource during any disaster that may result in water quality impairments.
 The Lab has the capabilities to test for microbial contaminants using sophisticated q(PCR) technology.
 The lab can also currently test for nutrients as well as certain volatiles.
 The Lab has been approved for funding to purchase an ICP which can test for metals, though the equipment will not likely be purchased until early 2023.

-With funding support, the Lab would be in a position to offer free or reduced cost water quality testing, targeted to likely contaminants based on the natural disaster.
-Staff will continue to work with other departments in the County to determine if these services are something the County would like to be able to provide.
+With funding support, the Lab would be in a position to offer free or reduced cost water quality testing, targeted to contaminants associated with the natural disaster.
+Staff will continue to work with other departments in the County to determine if the County would like to be able to provide these services.
 The ability to offer these services requires ongoing training and Environmental Laboratory Accreditation Program certification which must be maintained at all times.

-q.
+c.
 County role in recovery

-The recovery time starts in the immediate aftermath of a disaster, or during it in some cases, and lasts until the needed infrastructure has been repaired.
-Through the Working Group, the following opportunities for the County to help domestic well users and State Small Water Systems were identified:
+The recovery time starts in the immediate aftermath, or even during a disaster, and lasts until the needed infrastructure has been repaired.
+Through the Working Group, the following opportunities for the County to help domestic well users and SSWSs were identified:

-i.
+xx.
 Help with FEMA forms

-One of the biggest lessons learned from the immediate aftermath of the CZU Lightening Complex Fire, was the lack of guidance available to water systems on how and when to fill out FEMA claims forms.
+One of the biggest lessons learned from the immediate aftermath of the CZU Lightening Complex Fire was the lack of guidance available to water systems on how and when to fill out FEMA claims forms.
 Two water systems, located nearby each other, were provided different information, and took different approaches, ultimately resulting in one of the systems being provided millions of dollars for repairs, and the other provided nothing.
 The County should review previous successful FEMA claims forms and become well-versed in who is eligible for FEMA funding and how and when to apply.
 Ideally, example forms and process outlines will be included on the website.

-ii.
+xxi.
 Facilitate emergency interties

-County staff will seek funding to work with water systems interested in constructing an emergency intertie to a nearby water systems.
+County staff will seek funding to work with water systems interested in constructing an emergency intertie to a nearby water system.
 This would benefit emergency situations such as drought and some natural disasters.

-iii.
+xxii.
 Facilitate grant funding